Clear Vision Without Surgery, Glasses or Soft Contact Lenses

 - Lenses are used on children to stop the progression of myopia, cease further elongation of their eyeball.
 Larger eyeballs have higher degrees of myopia and in turn, have greater risks of thinning and stretching of the retina.
 Thin and stretched retinas have higher risks of retinal detachments.

 Click here for the latest research on Orthokeratology.

 Orthokeratology sounds exciting, but will it work for you?
 Recent advancements have made Orthokeratology suitable for people who are myopic (short-sighted), hyperopic (long-sighted) and with astigmatism!

 Click here to see if you are suitable or not, if it's comfortable and whether Orthokeratology or Refractive Surgery is a better option!

 How much does it cost?

-If you are interested in orthokeratology or would like to speak to one of orthokeratologist specialist:
+If you are interested in Orthokeratology (OrthoK) in Sydney or would like to speak to our Orthokeratologist specialist: